 You can’t just dump a sales pitch randomly in Facebook and expect customers to flock to you.

 People who buy things through a Facebook group rarely buy first time from someone they have never heard of before.
-This is because around 90% of them aren’t even ready to buy.On average, it takes eight to twenty connections with a potential customer before they buy from you.Click To Tweet
+This is because around 90% of them aren’t even ready to buy.[click_to_tweet tweet=”On average, it takes eight – to twenty connections with a potential customer before they buy from you.” quote=”On average, it takes eight to twenty connections with a potential customer before they buy from you.”]

 Most people on social media are just learning about their problems and researching ways to solve them.